 Monday July 15th.
 This active weather day affected nearly all of Minnesota, with temperatures in the 90s, dew points in the 70s, multiple areas of heavy to severe thunderstorms, and some flash-flooding in the Twin Cities and southern Minnesota.
 We produced a separate story about this day.

 Tuesday July 16.
-Although this was largely a day off from inclement weather for most of the state, a decaying area of showers in south-central Minnesota during the early afternoon interacted with much warmer air around it, and produced a few small, isolated, but very intense thunderstorms.
+Although this was largely a day off from hazardous weather for most of the state, a decaying area of showers in south-central Minnesota during the early afternoon interacted with much warmer air around it, and produced a few small, isolated, but very intense thunderstorms.
 One of these thunderstorms developed over St. Paul and Minneapolis during the mid-afternoon and remained nearly stationary for over an hour.
 The storm was so concentrated that the Twin Cities International Airport recorded no measurable precipitation, while volunteer observers just five miles to the north recorded between one and two inches of rain.
 The intense rains produced minor flooding in Minneapolis, and led to a mudslide that closed a section of East River Parkway near the University of Minnesota.

 Wednesday July 17th.
-Widespread inclement weather resumed, as winds aloft intensified over northern Minnesota and a surge of moist air worked from south to north across the state.
+Widespread severe weather resumed, as winds aloft intensified over northern Minnesota and a surge of moist air worked from south to north across the state.
 Powerful thunderstorms developed in the late afternoon in far northwestern Minnesota and spread eastward into the evening, producing significant wind damage and a rare outbreak of Northwoods tornadoes.
 The first tornado was reported at 4:05 PM CDT in Beltrami County just west of Norris Camp in Lake of the Woods County.
 Over the next four hours, the storms would produce additional tornado sightings in Lake of the Woods, Itasca, and St. Louis counties.
 Between the tornadoes and other strong wind gusts, damage was fairly widespread along and south of the Canadian border in northern Minnesota, mostly in the form of snapped and uprooted trees.

 The Duluth National Weather Service Office, in collaboration with the National Park Service, was able to rate the tornado in Voyageurs National Park as an EF-1 on the Enhanced Fujita scale.
 As of August 2nd, two other tornadoes had been confirmed but not rated.
 Read the NWS event summary.